hienthuydung/neural-networks-and-eeg-classification/README.md

 The data consists of the original 24h EEG-Signal segmented into 5 parts (EDF files) as well as the labeled and segmented 4s inputs (CSV files).

-The codes contained are the implemented neural networks (fully-conected feed forward networks, convolutional networks, recurrent network) by Thuy Nguyen as well as the scripts for reading in and segment the EDF file by Valentin Neubert and Diyuan Lu.
+The codes contained are the implemented neural networks (fully-conected feed forward networks, convolutional networks, recurrent network) by Thuy Nguyen as well as the script for reading in and segmenting the EDF file by Valentin Neubert and Diyuan Lu.